-SPRINGFIELD – It’s summer blockbuster movie time and who doesn’t like to munch on some yummy treats while watching creepy-looking space invaders destroy the Earth or eat their sorrows away while “enjoying” a four-hanky movie?
+It’s summer blockbuster movie time!
+Who doesn’t like to munch on some yummy treats while watching creepy-looking space invaders destroy the Earth or eat their sorrows away while "enjoying" a four-hanky movie?

 "The minute you enter the movie theater, you are tempted by the aroma of popcorn popping and faced almost immediately with the concession stand before you, which is too hard for many to resist.
 But, remember, in addition to the blockbuster movie on the screen, there’s also plenty of blockbuster calories at the concession stand waiting for you," said Paula Serafino-Cross, RD, clinical dietitian at Baystate Medical Center.